 Most businesses who use digital marketing are no stranger to using digital KPIs (Key Performance Indicators) to measure the results of their marketing.
 However, it’s one thing to review the numbers and another to interpret them into actionable improvements that will generate results in the future.

-Read through this article if you want to know what KPIs you should be using and how to interpret the results from your digital KPIs to improve your overall digital marketing.
+Read through this article if you want to know what digital KPIs you should be using and how to interpret the results from your digital KPIs to improve your overall digital marketing.

-What Key Performance Indicators (KPIs) should you use?
+What Digital KPIs should you use?

 There are different areas you can measure engagement rates, but for a good overview, you may want to consider measuring some of the following: